vcardui/CinePop/README.md

 # 🍿CinePop
-Movie ticket purchase Windows Forms App made with C#
+Windows Forms App for Movie ticket Purchasing coded with C#

-## 🎯Objetive
+## 🎯Objective
 Create a GUI that shows a movie schedule using a CSV as a movie database.
 It allows the user to "purchase tickets" based on the seat availability shown in a CSV.

 ### Working project demo